Drowning Cities: Architecture & Design

 This programme is open to you if you have successfully completed at least 2 years of a bachelor's degree programme relating to the built environment.

 In this programme you can earn 30 ECTS credits as an integrated whole study unit.
 Assessments will take the form of reviews of and feedback on the weekly submissions and on the final product and presentation held as part of the online closing symposium.

 This is a full-time programme.
-The activities have been scheduled over the course of the week and include workshops, courses, lectures, project preparation, project execution, supervision and feedback sessions.
+The activities will be scheduled over the course of the week (2 to 3 days) and include workshops, lectures, project preparation, project execution, supervision and feedback sessions.
 You will be expected to attend at least 80% of all the activities.
-You will also make a weekly contribution to the programme website.

 • End of 1st quarter: Study trip to project (if possible)

 • End of semester: Final presentation and final report